jsteiner/thoughts_on_this/README.md

     cp sample.powenv .env
     vi .powenv # Paste in the real values

+Note that chat functionality will not work without the Pusher environment variables being loaded.

 Run the server with foreman to pick up on environment variables:

     foreman start -p 3000